phuwin95/DATA.ML.360-2023-2024-1/submission.md

 We designed a function for the sequential recommender system.
 The function takes as input the user predictions and returns the best movie to recommend to the user.
 The function is called `sequentialRecommendation`.

 ### `sequentialRecommendation(userPredictions, rounds, currentRound = 0)`
-The recursive function takes as input the user predictions and returns the best movie to recommend to the user.
+The recursive function takes as input the user predictions and returns the best movie to recommend to the users in sequences.
 The function is described in the following sections.
 ```js
 sequentialRecommendation(movies = [], userPredictions, rounds, currentRound = 0, movie = null) {
   if (currentRound == 0) {